Deceptive junk fees the target of new Arizona legislation

 (Rep. Annalise Ortiz Photo/via X, formerly known as Twitter)

-PHOENIX — One Arizona politician is taking on deceptive “junk fees” that trick customers into spending more than they thought they would on goods and services.
+PHOENIX — One Arizona lawmaker is taking on deceptive “junk fees” that trick customers into spending more than they thought they would on goods and services.

 Rep. Analise Ortiz announced a new bill designed to take on misleading and deceptive charges that hurt Arizona’s consumers and businesses on Wednesday.